Strange Brew (soundtrack)

 Strange Brew is the soundtrack album to the 1983 cult comedy film, Strange Brew.
 It was released in August 1983 by PolyGram and Anthem Records of Canada (ANR 1-1042).
 (Full title: The Adventures of Bob and Doug McKenzie Strange Brew Excerpts from the Original Soundtrack).
-Unlike most soundtrack tie-ins, the album features continuing comedy sketches by the title duo, Bob and Doug McKenzie.
+Unlike most soundtrack tie-ins, the album features continuing comedy sketches by the title duo, Bob and Doug McKenzie (Rick Moranis and Dave Thomas).
 Most of the album is sketches and film dialogue, while the music sampling is usually accompanied by the characters' commentary.
 The main title theme was performed by Thomas' brother, Ian Thomas.
 The album was produced by Marc Giacomelli, Rick Shurman and Ian Thomas.

 The album was only available for a short amount of time and currently remains out of print.
 This is the second and final album released by the duo.

 Awards

 The soundtrack won the Juno Award for Best Comedy Album in 1984.
 Bob and Doug accepted the award in person at the awards ceremony, held 5 December 1984, which also happened to be hosted by SCTV alums, Joe Flaherty and Andrea Martin.